svire/ReactAudioAssistant/README.md

 ## About

 React application that can be controlled by voice.
 App is developed with help of react-speech-recognition package. useSpeechRecognition from that package is a React hook that gives a component access to a transcript of speech picked up from the user's microphone ([docs](https://www.npmjs.com/package/react-speech-recognition)).

 ## How it works

+Dictaphone component is the place where all magic happens.
+When you start the dictaphone, transcript will be taken depending on things you say on the microphone.
+Because microphone is recording continuosly, its important to define some command that will signal the end of the sentence.
+I defenied command "Zulu", which will tell the program when you finished the sentence.

+1. Press play button
+2. Tell something
+3. Say word Zulu (pronounce 'ZOO luu') at the end of the sentence (That will check, if current transcript match some of the predefined commands)
+4. Depending on transcript (things you say), program will take some action and display successful command (left side), or throw an error (right side) of window.

 ## Commands (Dictaphone.js)